 A series of themed workshops, and a concluding conference, consolidating a network of interested researchers, clinicians, and writers.

-An online database of primary and secondary resources to aid future research.
+The seeding of an ongoing online database of primary and secondary resources to aid future research.